 FootTheBall will be analysing the spending cap measure in detail for those who wish to gain more insight into the concept of financial fair play in football.

 Barcelona’s financial troubles are well-documented in sports media and the spending caps in La Liga do not help the Catalans at all.
-The Spanish club cannot register new players unless they generate more revenue or make more savings.
+The Spanish club struggle to register new players unless they generate more revenue or make more savings.

-This conundrum has led to the limbo state of Messi’s contract and has prevented the Blaugrana from registering the likes of Sergio Aguero and Memphis Depay.
+This conundrum led to the limbo state of Messi’s contract and almost prevented the Blaugrana from registering the likes of Sergio Aguero and Memphis Depay in 2021.
+Messi eventually left, which freed up some money.
+However, other senior players also had to take paycuts, in order for new signings to come.

 Before a new season begins, each club in La Liga submits financial data relating to its estimated revenue and spending that is then analysed by a team of financial experts before arriving at that particular club’s maximum allowed spending budget for the concerned season.